New lockdown ratchets up economic pain in Australian city

 More than 250,000 people were thrown out of work on Thursday.
 Those whose jobs are deemed essential need government-issued permits to travel the near-empty streets of a virtual ghost town to get to their jobs.

-The rolling restrictions have created confusion and uncertainly in a population navigating Australia’s toughest-ever lockdown that makes mask-wearing compulsory and imposes an 8 p.m.-to-5 a.m. curfew.
+The rolling restrictions have created confusion and uncertainly in a population navigating Australia’s toughest-ever lockdown that makes masks compulsory and imposes an 8 p.m.-to-5 a.m. curfew.

-Melbourne nursery owner Simon Collings said the nursery and hardware industries became the surprise winners of Melbourne’s original lockdown in March when home improvement became a popular pastime.
+Melbourne gardener Simon Collings said the nursery and hardware industries became the surprise winners of the city's original lockdown in March when home improvement became a popular pastime.

 “The first time, everybody went: ‘Oh my god!’ and then everything turned out to be fine,” Collings said.